fippo/warp-snap-sped/draft-hancke-tsvwg-snap.md

 # Terminology

-SCTP INITthe SCTP INIT chunk as described in {{Section 3.3.2 of RFC9260}}.
+SCTP INIT: the SCTP INIT chunk as described in {{Section 3.3.2 of RFC9260}}.

 SCTP INIT ACK: the SCTP INIT ACK chunk as described in {{Section 3.3.3 of RFC9260}}.